kashqar1117/readmme_generator/README.md

 ## Testing Insttructions

 Open up the 'index.js' in the terminal.
 Use the command ' node index.js'.
-In the terminal, there will be a series of questions
+In the terminal, there will be a series of questions for you to answer, please answer  all questions.
+Once you are done answering questions right click on the 'README.ME' tab on the top left.
+Hit 'open preview'

 ## Video Link